-If you or someone you know is in crisis right now, call 911, go to the nearest hospital, or call the National Suicide Prevention line at 1-800-273-TALK (8255).
+If you or someone you know is in crisis right now, call 911, go to the nearest hospital, or call the National Suicide Prevention line by dialing 988 for both English and Spanish.
+If you are a veteran, press 1.
+People who are deaf, hard of hearing, or have hearing loss can contact the Lifeline via TTY by dialing 711 and then 988.
 There are people willing and ready to help you or your loved one.

 Suicide attempts are not driven by a single motivation for everyone.
 For some, suicide is seen as the only solution to chronic emotional or physical pain.
 Other times, a person may feel overwhelmed and unable to resolve negative life events.
 For others, a suicide attempt may be a means of communicating to others their severe suffering and the seriousness of their need.
 Many times, a person who is contemplating suicide is living with a mental health condition, such as depression or bipolar disorder.
 All suicide attempts should be taken seriously, and appropriate help should be sought for the person.

 Suicide is on the rise globally, accounting for nearly one million deaths annually.
 The suicide rate has increased by over 30% in the last 20 years, and in 2016, suicide became the 2nd leading cause of death among ages 10-341.
 Over the past decade, the rates of children hospitalized for suicidal thoughts or behaviors have doubled.

 These rising suicide rates call on each of us to pay closer attention to how the people we know and love are coping with life.
 Just because someone’s life appears to be good on the outside doesn’t mean all is well in their more private moments.